 If interested, please go to nlg.org/chapters and find the NLG chapter nearest you.
 If the chapter has a website listed, click on the link and look for “Request Legal Observers®” or “Mass Defense” and the local chapter will respond based on capacity.
 If no website is listed, please email the listed chapter person and CC email@example.com.

 Know Your Rights booklets are available online for in English, Spanish, Arabic, Bengali, and Urdu.
-PDFs of these booklets are available for free download.
-Printed booklets (in English, Spanish, Arabic) can be obtained by going to nlg.org/kyrbooklets.
+PDFs of these booklets are available for free download and hard copies are available to order at nlg.org/kyrbooklets.

 Reports on the state response to mass demonstrations, include The Assault on Free Speech, Public Assembly, and Dissent (2004), Punishing Protest (2007), and The Policing of Political Speech (2010), Developments in the Policing of National Special Security Events: An Analysis of the 2012 RNC and DNC (2013), and Operation Backfire, on how the government targets environmental and animal rights activists as domestic terrorist threats.
 For more on movements and state repression, visit the NLG Blog.